Grief Gift Ideas: 9 Bereavement Gift Ideas to Make Them Smile.

 This is a classic, almost arguably to the point of being a cliche, but it’s commonly gifted for a reason.
 It can be super helpful for a grieving family!

-If you’re concerned about their meals in a longer-term way, you could also get them a gift certificate or a gift card to a place like What A Crock, which delivers easy-to-prepare and delicious meals.
-This is a wonderful way to help a person grieving get delicious nutrition even when they have NO energy during their journey.
+If you’re concerned about their meals in a longer-term way, you could also get them a gift certificate or a gift card to a local place in there area.
+That is a wonderful way to help a person grieving get delicious nutrition even when they have NO energy during their journey.

 It’s also sometimes nice to have a thoughtful sympathy gift that’s pre-assembled so you can focus less on the specifics of the gift and more on the giving, especially if you yourself are short on time.